notamicrodose/repo2md/readme.md

 # repo2md

 repo2md is a web app built with python, html, css and vanilla js that allows users to upload github repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
-Feedback: gabriel@agenticc.com
+Feedback: gabriel@kripalani.dk

 ## Utility
 The web ui lets you combine a repository into a single properly formatted .md file.
 It automatically excludes folders such as `node_modules`, `__pycache__` and a lot of file extensions unrelated to the sourcecode.
 You also have the option to manually exclude specific directories or files.